jkingsman/JSON-QAnon/README.md

 Posts reference images which I have opted not to include in this repo due to their distasteful content; the text is already quite enough and then some.
 You should be able to download the images with the mirror script below if you so desire; the `file` in `images` refers to the filename of the image as referred to by https://qposts.online at the time of indexing.
 There are about 800MB of images.
 I cannot speak to the durability of these image filename references but they will be accurate if you run the extraction yourself (i.e. if the file naming scheme is changed, this script will pick it up).

+_N.B.: The script as-is will consolidate links with spaces in the middle (making them invalid) into links without spaces (for example `https:// twitter. com/` becomes `https://twitter.com/`).
+As far as I can tell, Q's original posts contained these spaces; I elected to remove them for the sake of functioning links.
+If you want this whitespace left untouched, you can set `KEEP_ORIGINAL_WHITESPACE` to `True` and the script will make no attempts at coercing them into well-formed links._

 ## Do it Yourself

 Took me about two hours for a total mirror on a terrible hotel wifi using a one second pause between requests; yours will probably go much faster on good internet (but remember to be a good netizen and rate limit requests, especially to a non-API.
 Depending on how low of a profile you want to keep, bump up the `--wait=1` option higher to wait more than one second between each request).